rokmohar/alexa-assistant/readme.md

 ![alt text](screenshots/credentials_1.jpeg)

+10. On the next page set the Name to :-

+    ```
+    google_assistant
+    ```

-10. On the next page set the name to "google_assistant".
-Under Authorised redirect URIs, paste the first of the "Redirect URLS" from the skill setup page and hit "Enter"
+10. Under Authorised redirect URIs, paste the first of the "Redirect URLS" from the skill setup page and hit "Enter"
 11. A second box will appear - into this paste the second "Redirect URL" and then hit "Enter" again
 12. Click the blue "Create client ID" button.